rfafriansyah/rfahri/README.md

 # Hi there 👋

 ## Here are some ideas to get you started:
-- 🌱 I’m currently learning Java and Javascript
+- 🌱 I’m currently learning Javascript
-- 👯 I’m looking to collaborate as Web Development
+- 👯 I’m looking to collaborate as Software Development in Test
-- 🤔 I’m looking for suggest for Web Development
+- 🤔 I’m looking for suggest for Software Development in Test

 ### Languages: